isabella232/win32-pr.es-es/desktop-src/WmiSdk/invoking-a-synchronous-query.md

-2. Utilice técnicas de [colección](accessing-a-collection.md) de lenguajes de scripting estándar para tener acceso a cada objeto devuelto.
+2. Use técnicas de colección de lenguajes [de scripting](accessing-a-collection.md) estándar para acceder a cada objeto devuelto.

     ```VB
     for each Service in _